Research degrees are offered through four research groups:

 - broaden your impact

-Through workshops and activities, it will build your transferable skills and increase your confidence.
+You'll build your transferable skills and increase your confidence.
+You'll do this through workshops and activities.
+You’ll cover:

 - techniques for effective research